DylanFoss/Betris/README.md

 ## FEATURES:

 - Uses SRS (standard rotation system) to solve roatations in complience with the standard tetris rule sets.
+T-spin to win.
 - Basic scoring.
 - Holding pieces, seeing your next pieces and and outline of where your current piece will land